-State of Control, 2009 Former Ministry for State Security (Stasi HQ), Berlin Neuer Berliner Kunstverein n.b.k., Berlin Twenty years after Neuer Berliner Kur GDR Ministry for S at the same time a In this floor cut Kilp function, its forms a biography.
-This large-scale inte storical retrospection repression, from the history of Germany and imprints in the injustice.
+State of Control, 2009

+Former Ministry for State Security (Stasi HQ), Berlin Neuer Berliner Kunstverein n.b.k., Berlin

+Twenty years after Neuer Berliner Kur GDR Ministry for S at the same time at In this floor cut Kilp function, its forms a biography.
+This large-scale inte storical retrospective repression, from the history of Germany and imprints in the injustice.
 A catalogue - State September 2009.

 Twenty years after the fall of the Berlin Wall, in cooperation with Neuer Berliner Kunstverein Kilpper realized a project at the former GDR Ministry for State Security (MfS).
 Additional works were shown at the same time at Neuer Berliner Kunstverein.

-In this floor cut Kilpper again engages with the site - its history, its function, its forms and materials - merging with elements of his This large-scale intervention at the former ,Stasi-HQ' offers a historical retrospective on various state concepts of surveillance and repression, from the Nazi period to the digital present.
+In this floor cut Kilpper again engages with the site - its history, its function, its forms and materials - merging with elements of his

+This large-scale intervention at the former ,Stasi-HQ' offers a historical retrospective on various state concepts of surveillance and repression, from the Nazi period to the digital present.
 The divided history of Germany can be read in this building and in the cut motifs and imprints in the floor.
-It is also one of resistance against systems of dispari&dispari project, Reggio Emilia, 2008 Villa Romana, Florence, 2009 Transient Spaces, Lanificio Naples & NGBK Berlin, 2010 Mediation, Poznan Biennial, Poland, 2010 In 2007, after having been invited to a solo show in Italy, I developed the idea for a long-term project: in collaboration with architects, African migrants and local people I want to build a lighthouse on the most southern Italian island Lampedusa with an adjacent cultural centre on the ground floor.
-To introduce the idea I built a $7 \times 4 \times 3$ meter model with simple building materials.
+It is also one of resistance against systems of dispari&dispari project, Reggio Emilia, 2008 Villa Romana, Florence, 2009 Transient Spaces, Lanificio Naples & NGBK Berlin, 2010